EmadBeyrami/Timerable/README.md

 To use timer we need an instance: <br />
 `let timer = TimeCounter()`

-to tell timer what to do, we need a set of rules so we can pass whatever conforms to `Timerable` Protocol to initial the timer <br />
+To tell timer what to do, we need a set of rules so we can pass whatever conforms to `Timerable` Protocol to initial the timer: <br />
 `timer.setTimer(time: Timerable)`

 I already made two type of `Timerable` in `TimerModels.swift` containing `TimeIncreasing` and `TimeDecreasing`. <br />